The Organization of Life: Architecture and the Life Sciences in Great Britain, 1929-1950

-In the decades between the two world wars, a group of modern architects, planners, and biologists were faced with the dilemma of how to redesign Great Britain.
+In the decades between the two world wars, a group of modern architects, designers, and scientists were faced with the dilemma of how to redesign the conditions of life in Great Britain.
 Reconstruction, and planning in particular, adopted an acute sense of urgency in the 1930s, as the exigencies of the economic collapse and the prospect of another war intensified the degeneration of a “civilization in crisis.”
-For the architects, planners, and biologists who sought to rebuild Britain, scientific concepts offered a vision for national regeneration that held allegiance to the epistemic virtues of truth and scientific objectivity.
-Translating biological order to all scales of life—from bodies and buildings to cities and nations—presented a rational template for the dominance hierarchy of social, political, and economic structures, while rendering a singular vision of history, growth, and civilization that could be understood by all.
+For a nation whose popular and political literature painted itself as a social organization in a state of fracture, remedying human depravity through the creation of a harmonious world order could not be decoupled from responding to the crisis of human nature itself.

 As politicians came to see the recovery (and redesign) of both humans and their built environment as central concerns, the standardization of civil society and its activities required the coordination of a diverse range of expertise.
 With the rise in policy institutes in the early twentieth century, the think tank became an exemplary format for interdisciplinary, collective envisioning in times of catastrophe.
 This bureaucratic turn toward centralized policymaking encouraged scientific and architectural communities to participate in joint conversation despite their disciplinary differences.